kiraoyd/Almost-Died-Today/JOURNAL.md

 But now....I can't use min_by_key to find the max value in my vec of structs, because Ord isn't implemented for an f64.
 BWAAAAA.
 Ok so I am going to try another approach: sort the Vec from smallest to largest miss_distance_miles values: https://www.reddit.com/r/rust/comments/yl3tov/total_cmp_on_f32_and_f64_and_ord/
 Using total_cmp as seen in the docs example here:https://doc.rust-lang.org/std/primitive.f64.html#method.total_cmp The only issue is, how do I handle if there are any null values here?
-Ok I'll only collect up asteroids that have values in that feild, how bout that.
+Ok I'll only collect up asteroids that have values in that feild, how bout THAT, Brenda.

-Grrrrg it_empty() is not impld for f64.
+Grrrrg is_empty() is not impl'd for f64.
 Nothing seems to be available for f64 whyyyy.
-Lets go to the docs again.
+Let's go to the docs again.

-Ok I changed direction, I'll just iterate over the sorted asteroids, and use a match statement to pull the first one that has Some() value, then stop.
+Ok I laid down for a minute and decided to change direction.
+I'll just iterate over the sorted asteroids, and use a match statement to pull the first one that has Some() value, then stop.
 Now I'm setting up the handler and route for this endpoint, and here is my first lifetime issue!
 I need an &str to pass through the functions, and I think this is problematic somehow.
 I tried to clone the query param for the date, rather than try to keep passing the reference, but clone wasn't working.
-I ended up finding to_owned, and learning that a clone converts an &T to a T, wheras to_owned can convert &T to another target type, and allow the ownership to be passed. https://www.reddit.com/r/rust/comments/l5uih4/what_is_the_difference_between_clone_and_to_owned/ Ok but this appears to convert the &str to a....String type, so I think I need to change what get_closest_by_date expects as an arg.
+I ended up finding to_owned, and learning that a clone converts an &T to a T, wheras to_owned can convert &T to another target type, and allow the ownership to be passed. https://www.reddit.com/r/rust/comments/l5uih4/what_is_the_difference_between_clone_and_to_owned/

+Ok but this appears to convert the &str to a....String type, so I think I need to change what get_closest_by_date expects as an arg.
 Ah and I need to adjust how I pass the date into the parse_from_str function, as it needs a str not a String.
 Ok that just pushed the lifetime error up one level, to the router itself.
 So maybe passing an &str at all is just a bad idea here.

 Lets try get_closest accepting the query as a String from the get go, then we only turn it into a str when we need to in the final query code (when we convert it to a NaiveDate).
 Yes that worked!
 So far no errors.
 Tho I'm not sure if having the query param be of type String will cause more problems when I try to hit the endpoint.
-Ok I tested from postman, it works!
+Nope, guess not!
+I tested from postman, it works!
 One issue, what if we don't find a matching asteroid?
 I need to handle the return differently.

 ### 8/6/2023